 Each program requires a minimum of 48 hours of engineering topics.
 This is designed to give the graduate a sound background in engineering science and a meaningful design experience appropriate to the selected field of study.
-The desired outcomes vary from one program to another, but it is expected that graduates from all the B.S. programs will have developed
+The desired outcomes vary from one program to another, but it is expected that graduates from all the B.S. programs will have attained:

-- an ability to apply knowledge of mathematics, science and engineering; - an ability to design and conduct experiments, as well as to analyze and interpret data; - an ability to design a system, component or process to meet desired needs; - an ability to function on multidisciplinary teams; - an ability to identify, formulate and solve engineering problems; - an understanding of professional and ethical responsibility; - an ability to communicate effectively; - the broad education necessary to understand the impact of engineering solutions in a global/societal context; - a recognition of the need for and an ability to engage in life-long learning; - · a knowledge of contemporary issues; and - an ability to use the techniques, skills and modern engineering tools necessary for engineering practice.
+- An ability to apply knowledge of mathematics, science and engineering; - An ability to design and conduct experiments, as well as to analyze and interpret data; - An ability to design a system, component or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability; - An ability to function on multi-disciplinary teams; - An ability to identify, formulate and solve engineering problems; - An understanding of professional and ethical responsibility; - An ability to communicate effectively; - The broad education necessary to understand the impact of engineering solutions in global, economic, environmental and societal contexts; - A recognition of the need for and an ability to engage in life-long learning; - · A knowledge of contemporary issues; and - An ability to use the techniques, skills and modern engineering tools necessary for engineering practice.